 Regarding TOEFL: applicants whose native language is not English must take the TOEFL exam unless they are specifically exempted.
 Exemptions are granted by Cornell University to students that have studied for two or more years, provided such study takes place at an approved college or university that (i) employs English as the main language of instruction; and, (ii) is located in a country where English is the native language.

 The PhD program in Statistics does not have minimum GRE or GPA requirements.
-However, the program is very competitive and these both heavily influence admissions decisions.
-Cornell does have minimum TOEFL requirements (available at the Graduate School) and we cannot make exceptions to these.
+Further, GRE scores are optional but not required.
+Cornell does have minimum TOEFL requirements (available at the Graduate School), and we cannot make exceptions to these.

 Cornell does not offer an MS degree in Statistics.
 If you are interested in a Masters degree in statistics from Cornell University, please apply to Cornell's MPS program in Applied Statistics.

 Just one: the Department of Statistics and Data Science (DSDS).
 It is, however, composed of faculty affiliated with several different groups, including: Biological Statistics and Computational Biology, Economics, Computer Science, Mathematics, Operations Research and Industrial Engineering, Natural Resources and Social Statistics.

 Currently, Professor James Booth is the Director of Graduate Studies (DGS).

 While attendance is not currently tracked, students in the Field of Statistics are expected to attend the regular Wednesday statistics seminar.
 Going to seminars serves several purposes.
 First, seminars are a good place to meet the faculty and students, and to meet the many visitors to our department.
 Second, seminars report on current work and can provide you with ideas for new research.
 Third, seminars provide you with a benchmark for your progress in the program: your level of understanding should continually improve throughout your time at Cornell.